 In Multinomial Logistic Regression, the output variable can have more than two possible discrete outputs.
 Consider the Digit Dataset.
 Here, the output variable is the digit value which can take values out of (0, 12, 3, 4, 5, 6, 7, 8, 9).

-Given below is the implementation of Multinomial Logisitc Regression using scikit-learn to make predictions on digit dataset.
+Given below is the implementation of Multinomial Logistic Regression using scikit-learn to make predictions on digit datasets.

 Logistic Regression model accuracy(in %): 95.6884561892

 At last, here are some points about Logistic regression to ponder upon:

 - Does NOT assume a linear relationship between the dependent variable and the independent variables, but it does assume a linear relationship between the logit of the explanatory variables and the response.